Cloud-SPAN/cloud-admin-guide-theme/_includes/cs-common-content/setup.md

 To take the course **Automated Management of AWS Instances** you are expected to:
 - use a laptop or desktop computer with access to the Internet and a browser (such as Chrome) installed
 - install Git Bash --- Windows users
-- install /update Bash --- Mac users
+- install or update Bash --- Mac users

-This *Setup* section provides instructions to install Git Bash on Windows computers and to install /update Bash in Mac computers.
+This *Setup* section provides instructions to install Git Bash on Windows computers and to install or update Bash in Mac computers.

 ### **Introduction**